medic/cht-docs/content/en/core/overview/cht-conf.md

 Read more about setting up [CHT Conf]({{< relref "contribute/code/cht-conf" >}}).

 ## Currently Supported
+The different items that are supported by CHT Conf include:
 ### Settings
 * Compile app settings from:
     - tasks